davider80/absence-dailywork-register/README.md

                endhour: Hour string to fill in as your end hour.
 Format: 'XX:YY'
                typeofwork: Type of daily register.
 Allowed value: work
                skipdays: List of the days to be excluded.
 Format: [Monday,Wednesday]
+               bankholidays: List of date to be excluded.
+Format: dd.mm.YYYY

 optional arguments: